 Light Pollution Reduction Filters

 The last type of landscape photography filter to know is the light pollution reduction filter.
-These are used in night photography to reduce the light pollution from street lights and other man-made light sources.
+You can use these for night photography to reduce the light pollution from street lights and other man-made light sources.

 Milky Way over a van.
 Sony RX100 Mk II with Skywatcher LPR neodymium filter.